We will assist IMGs as they navigate to practising as physicians or in other medical roles in Canada

 Key performance indicators (KPIs)

-- Representation of IMGs in MCC governance.
-This KPI measures and values the importance of IMG voices and lived experience in the MCC’s strategic planning and decision-making processes.
-The inclusion of IMG perspectives helps ensure their challenges, in addition to regulatory requirements, are addressed.
+- Representation of IMGs in MCC governance is a KPI that measures and values the importance of IMG voices and lived experiences in the MCC’s strategic planning and decision-making processes.
+The inclusion of IMG perspectives helps ensure their challenges are addressed in addition to regulatory requirements.

-- IMG use and satisfaction rate of preparatory products.
-This KPI assesses the level of awareness, usage, and satisfaction of IMGs with the preparatory resources provided.
+- The level of awareness, usage, and satisfaction of IMGs with the MCC’s preparatory products is a KPI.
 It measures how effectively these resources support IMGs in preparing for their medical careers in Canada, indicating the quality and relevance of the materials.

-Source verification timelines: Measures the time taken to verify the credentials and qualifications of IMGs.
+- Source verification timelines measure the time taken to verify the credentials and qualifications of IMGs.

-Error rate: Tracks the accuracy of the source verification process, aiming to minimize mistakes and ensure reliability.
+- Error rate tracking measures the accuracy of the source verification process, aiming to minimize mistakes and ensure reliability.

-Rejection risk: Evaluates the likelihood of applications being rejected due to errors or incomplete information.
+- Rejection risk evaluates the likelihood of applications and credentials being rejected due to errors or incomplete information.

 What’s next?

-- The physiciansapply.ca modernization project aims to further improve the platform, making it easier for candidates to use and navigate, while also simplifying maintenance for the MCC.
+- The ongoing physicianapply.ca modernization project will continue to improve the platform, making it easier for candidates to navigate while enhancing overall security and simplifying maintenance.

-- A comprehensive review of the entire source verification process, from start to finish, is planned to improve transparency and efficiency.
+- A planned comprehensive review of the entire source verification process, along with new technological solutions, will improve transparency and efficiency for IMG credentials.